Trinity College – Everything you need to know and its fun facts

-Trinity College is one of the most popular touristic attractions in Dublin.
+Trinity College is one of the most popular tourist attractions in Dublin.
 Thousands of people walk over the campus every day to admire the beautiful buildings of Ireland’s first university, but not many know the historical secrets of the buildings they’re taking photos of.
 In this blog, we’ll tell you everything you need to know before visiting Trinity College to make sure that you know everything about its rich history.

 The establishment of Trinity College

 Trinity College is Ireland’s oldest university, founded by Queen Elizabeth in 1592.
-In 1592 Trinity College only welcomed Protestant elite for education, and only in 1793 it opened its doors to the Catholics.
+In 1592 Trinity College only welcomed the Protestant elite for education, and only in 1793 it opened its doors to the Catholics.
 In 1904, the first women were allowed to study at the university.

 Trinity College Today

 Trinity College is the only Irish university to rank in the top 100 world universities and the top 50 European universities, as rated by The Times.
 The campus provides dining halls, cafeterias and a bar as well as a varied social life sustained by over 150 student societies and a sports centre and associated sports clubs.

 The old library of Trinity College is the largest library in Ireland and is built between 1712 and 1732.
 The library, as a legal deposit, has the right to receive material published in the Republic of Ireland free of charge.
 It’s the only Irish library to hold such rights for the United Kingdom.
 The most famous room in the old library is the long room, this room houses 200,000 of the library’s oldest books.